There are three pillars of SEO that will make your life vis-à-vis to Google much easier.

 You’ve lost the game.

-Thirdly, you need to also think about suitability.
-This is perhaps the most fundamental question that most people in SEO and digital marketing won’t consider: “Is the content suitable for Google’s product – the SERP?”
+Thirdly, you need to also think about deliverability.
+This is perhaps the most fundamental question that most people in SEO and digital marketing won’t consider: “Is the content deliverable and therefore suitable for Google’s product – the SERP?”

 You need to find the content that corresponds to the needs of the user in the circumstances they find themselves in.
 And that could be their preferences.
 It could be their device.
 It could be their geo location.
 It could be the internet speed.
 All of those things come into play.